 As shown in the example, instances from 10.240.0.0/16 are spread unpredictably

 10.240.1.6 is in region 2.

+With VPC networks, each Google Cloud region can have zero or more subnets.
 It is not possible to create regional subnets with a legacy network.

 Legacy networks start with only two routes, the default route to outside the network and the route to the overall legacy network IP range.
 See Using Routes for instructions on creating routes.